jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 * Well-structured, semantic HTML (headings, lists, alt text, etc) helps search engines understand your content.
 * Text alternatives (e.g. alt text on images, captions) add indexable content.
 * Cleaner, more efficient code (less clutter, better structure) often leads to faster page loads - which helps with SEO and user retention.
-* Better navigation (logical structure, skip links, keyboard access) reduces bounce rates and increases user dwell time - positive signals for search engines.
+* Better navigation (logical and consistent structure, skip links, keyboard access) reduces bounce rates and increases user dwell time - positive signals for search engines.

 In effect, many practices that help users with disabilities also signal to algorithms that your site is well structured, fast, and relevant.